kubermatic/docs/content/kubermatic/v2.20/installation/start_kkp/guides/setup_repository/_index.en.md

 Also prepare a [GitLab API token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) which will be used for GitOps setup.
 [Project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) can be used as well.
 {{% /tab %}}
+{{% tab name="Bitbucket" %}}
+Create new repository on Bitbucket [manually](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/).

+The generated SSH Key on the next step will be added to your [SSH Keys](https://bitbucket.org/account/settings/ssh-keys/) for GitOps setup.
+{{% /tab %}}
 {{% /tabs %}}